How are you going to grow your business?

 To continue reading the rest of this post, please register below with your email address.

 The real key to Michael’s success is how thoughtful he’s been about structuring his company to provide maximum value to his clients through the client experience.

-For one, Michael doesn’t scrimp when it comes to hiring top staff: 25% of the people on his staff are CPAs.
-That’s 15 out of 60 employees!
+For one, Michael doesn’t scrimp when it comes to hiring top staff: More than 20% of the people on his staff are CPAs.
+That’s 13 out of 63 employees!
 Many advisory firms don’t even have 1 CPA on staff.

 “That’s a significant cost,” Michael admits, “but many of our clients have very complex tax pictures, and just providing some tax planning around their situations isn’t enough.
 It’s actually a turnkey type of service.
 Being able to prepare our clients’ returns gives us an insight and an ability to serve them in a way that I think many of our peers don’t.”

 Truepoint offers its clients a set of services and solutions that are customized to their specific planning.
 It’s an integrated approach to wealth management that might prove to be the “special sauce” that sets successful RIAs apart going forward.

 “I think something happens when the individual has really become vulnerable, sharing with the wealth advisor areas of sensitivity,” Michael says.
 “We find that an investment decision, the ownership and title, how it fits into the client’s long-term financial goals and objectives will have lots of impact on income tax, estate, just general income requirements that the client seeks.
 Understanding how it all fits together for the client is really where the value is created.”